“GFD: Blade Of Shadows”

 “Only that which you have to spare.”

 “Hmph…” The man started walking away from me, gently pushing the boy along with him as the youngster fought to look back at me with curious eyes.
 Then he said, “Well?
 What are you waiting for?
-Come on.”
+Come on, then.”

 Not holding back a joyful smile, I gave thanks for my third blessing of good fortune for the day.

 I followed them out of town and through a series of dirt roads and fields to reach a very quiet cabin on the edge of their village.
 Tadashi was precocious soul, his changing voice creating a gentle thunder for us both the entire journey home.
-It made me proud to cause such excitement in him.
+It made me proud to cause such excitement within him.
 He could barely keep himself still, even as the walk became long and tiresome.
-Something about his youthful energy kept me strong.
+Something about his youthful energy kept me strong that night.

 We got back to the cabin, and Zhao was swift to send Tadashi to bed.
 He had no expectations of the boy actually going to sleep right away, but if either of us was to have any peace before dawn, he figured that he should start the process of winding him down ahead of time.